singnet/snet-sdk-python/docs/mpe/mpe_contract.md

 The `MPEContract` class is responsible for interacting with the MultiPartyEscrow contract on the Ethereum blockchain.
 It provides methods for retrieving the balance of an address, depositing funds into the contract, opening a channel, adding funds to a channel, extending the expiration of a channel, and more.
-The class is initialized with a Web3 object and an optional contract address.
-If no contract address is provided, it uses the default MultiPartyEscrow contract.

 #### attributes